Los Psycho Circus: History

 On October 2, 2016, at Héroes Inmortales X, Monster and Murder Clown turned on Psycho Clown and formed a new partnership with his rival Pagano.

 In other media

 All three members Los Psycho Circus are playable characters in the video game Lucha Libre AAA: Héroes del Ring, which was released at the end of 2010.
-Although the game does not feature tag team or trios matches and as such do not appear collectively as "Los Psycho Circus". although in both Tecnico and Rudo Story Mode, they appear in Handicap Matches with different members in each mode.
-In Tecnico mode, it's Psycho Clown and Killer Clown/Murder Clown and Rudo mode has Zombie Clown/Monster Clown and Psycho Clown.
+Although the game does not feature tag team or trios matches and as such do not appear collectively as "Los Psycho Circus".
+Although in both técnico and rudo Story Mode, they appear in handicap matches with different members in each mode.
+Tecnico features Psycho Clown and Killer Clown/Murder Clown while Rudo features Psycho Clown and Zombie Clown/Monster Clown.